oz1jua/StrTelive/README.md

 This version is created with QT Creator 4.3.1 and based on QT 5.9.1 Open Source version.

 I still have no idea haw to deploy runnning version.
 Still have to lean a lot....

+Added funktion for Switch between FIFO and UDP.

 ---------- Disclaimer ----------